 Zionsville Parks & Recreation

-Zionsville boasts an extensive park system with over 700 acres of parkland.
-The Zionsville Parks and Recreation Department maintains exceptional facilities that promote healthy lifestyles, conservation, and community engagement.
+Zionsville boasts an extensive park system that seamlessly blends natural conservation with modern recreational facilities.
+The Zionsville Parks and Recreation Department is dedicated to promoting healthy lifestyles and community engagement.

 Mulberry Fields Park

 A 38-acre hub featuring a popular splash pad, skate park, pickleball courts, multi-use athletic fields, and paved paths.
-Connected to the Big-4 Rail Trail.
+Connects directly to the Big-4 Rail Trail.

 Starkey Nature Park

-One of the largest parks (80 acres), offering scenic beauty along Eagle Creek.
-Ideal for hiking and nature study.
+One of Zionsville's largest parks (80 acres), offering breathtaking scenic beauty along Eagle Creek.
+Ideal for hiking, photography, and nature study.

 Heritage Trail Park

-Includes the 3.5-acre Heritage Trail Dog Park, basketball court, pickleball courts, a playground, and community garden plots.
+Home to the 3.5-acre Heritage Trail Dog Park, community garden plots, basketball and pickleball courts, and a modern playground.

 Overley-Worman Park

-Offers mountain biking trails, disc golf, playgrounds, and a fishing pier.
+An active recreation destination offering dedicated mountain biking trails, a disc golf course, playgrounds, and a fishing pier.

 Lions Park

-Managed by the Zionsville Lions Club, this park is the center for youth sports (baseball/softball diamonds and various sports courts).
+Managed by the Zionsville Lions Club, this park is the town's historic center for youth sports, featuring numerous baseball and softball diamonds.

 Big-4 Rail Trail